 If the non-custodial parent is a minor parent included in a TANF AU, the grantee relative with whom the non-custodial minor parent lives must also sign the minor parent's TFSP.
-The name and case number of the minor parent's child must be documented.

 A non-custodial, non-supporting parent included in a TANF AU must attend family planning counseling and participate in parenting skills and financial management classes.
-In addition, if the noncustodial parent is a minor and has not finished high school or does not have a GED, s/he must attend school or any other appropriate institution in order to earn a diploma or GED.
+In addition, if the non-custodial parent is a minor and has not finished high school or does not have a GED, s/he must attend school or any other appropriate institution in order to earn a diploma or GED.
 School attendance for a minor parent is monitored as part of the minor parent's TFSP.